Surface preparation

 With the chemical method of surface preparation, the danger lies in the acid that is used.
 This usually involves hydrochloric acid; a very aggressive agent, which can cause the necessary problems if it comes into contact with humans.
 In addition, when working with hydrochloric acid, a vapor is created that can be very dangerous for humans, animals, and the nearby environment.

-Easy surface preparation in various sectors
+Easy prep in various sectors

-Their convenience and effectiveness make the Bristle Blaster® a widely used surface preparation tool in various markets.
-Consider, for example, the production and maintenance of bridges, tracks and highways.
-Infrastructure is a sector in which it is important that maintenance is not only done very well, but also safely and quickly.
-Where traditional methods for surface preparation can be very labor intensive and unsafe, MontiPower’s power tools actually contribute to a significant effect on health, safety and the economy.
+Where traditional methods for surface preparation can be very labour-intensive and unsafe, MontiPower’s power tools actually contribute to a significant effect on health, safety and the economy.
 The same applies, for example, to surface preparation in the industrial sector, where gas and oil can be handled a lot, the marine sector, where the environment plays a major role or the welding industry, where it is very important both before and after the welding process to prepare and clean the steel properly for the durability of the object.
 It makes MontiPower’s power tools the solution for effective surface preparation in many situations.

 Frits Doddema